Cluster Aggregated GAN (CAG): A Cluster-Based Hybrid Model for Appliance Pattern Generation: Introduction

 To address these challenges, we introduce the Cluster Aggregated GAN framework, referred to as CAG.
 The central idea behind CAG is to align the generative process with the inherent structure of appliance behaviors through two complementary mechanisms, namely behavioral routing and pattern aggregation.
 Rather than forcing a single model to learn all behavioral variations simultaneously, CAG decomposes the generation task according to device characteristics and operational patterns.

 The framework operates as follows.
-A lightweight classifier routes each appliance trace to one of two specialized branches.
-Intermittent devices undergo pattern clustering, which groups similar operational modes and assigns dedicated generators to each cluster.
-This ensures that rare patterns receive adequate modeling capacity.
-Continuous devices follow a separate branch designed for sequential modeling of gradually evolving trajectories.
-A shared discriminator enforces consistent realism standards across both branches.
+A lightweight classifier first examines each appliance trace and routes it to one of two specialized branches based on its behavioral characteristics.
+Devices exhibiting intermittent behavior are directed to a branch that further analyzes their activation patterns through clustering.
+This clustering step groups similar operational modes together, allowing the framework to allocate dedicated generators for each identified pattern cluster.
+The use of multiple specialized generators ensures that rare patterns receive adequate modeling capacity rather than being overshadowed by dominant modes.
+Devices exhibiting continuous behavior follow a separate branch designed for sequential modeling of gradually evolving consumption trajectories.
+A shared discriminator operates across both branches to enforce consistent realism standards while accommodating the distinct statistical properties of each behavioral regime.

-This design separates the modeling of activation timing from consumption morphology.
-Intermittent appliances benefit from pattern based generation that captures operational diversity, while continuous appliances benefit from sequence modeling that preserves smooth temporal evolution.
-The modular structure also improves interpretability, as each component corresponds to a specific aspect of appliance behavior.
-Figure~\ref{fig:overview} illustrates the overall workflow.
+This architectural design offers several advantages.
+By separating the modeling of activation timing from consumption morphology, CAG enables targeted synthesis strategies for different device types.
+Intermittent appliances benefit from pattern aware generation that captures the diversity of their operational modes.
+Continuous appliances benefit from sequence modeling that preserves the smooth temporal evolution of their consumption profiles.
+The modular structure also improves interpretability, as each component of the framework corresponds to a specific aspect of appliance behavior.
+Figure~\ref{fig:overview} illustrates the overall workflow and the flow of data from raw measurements to reconstructed device profiles.